Carpenters Individual Account Pension Plan

 401(k) elective contributions, 401(a) supplemental contributions and rollovers into the plan are vested beginning with the initial contribution and are not subject to forfeiture.
 So, if you are eligible for and choose to make 401(k) elective contributions, your previous service cannot be forfeited under the permanent forfeiture rule described above.
 However, your service after you have five consecutive one-year breaks in service is not taken into account for purposes of vesting your employer contributions before the break.
 As a result, any unvested employer contributions for the period before the break would be permanently forfeited.

-- For additional information about breaks in service and termination, please see Article 2.3 on page 63 and Article 2.4 on page 63.
+- For additional information about breaks in service and termination, please see Article 2.3 and Article 2.4.

 If you are not vested in any subaccount in the plan and not working on a regular basis under this plan, there are several plan rules which may allow you to avoid a permanent break in service prior to becoming vested.
 Once vested under this plan, you are no longer subject to breaks in service.
 The following four plan provisions may help you avoid a break in service: